eclipse-apoapsis/ort-server/CONTRIBUTING.md

 ## Eclipse Contributor Agreement (ECA)

-Before we can accept your contributions, you have to electronically sign the [Eclipse Contributor Agreement](https://www.eclipse.org/legal/ECA.php).
+Before your contributions can be accepted, you have to electronically sign the [Eclipse Contributor Agreement](https://www.eclipse.org/legal/ECA.php).
 This is a one-time process that should take only a few minutes.
 For more details on the ECA also see the [ECA FAQ](https://www.eclipse.org/legal/ecafaq.php).